Optimizers

 Number of parallel workers for function evaluations.
 Use -1 for all CPU cores.

-Population size multiplier (total population = popsize * dimensionality).
+Population size multiplier (total population = population_size * dimensionality).
+Passed to scipy as popsize.

 strategystr, default=’best1bin’